luyadev/luya/docs/guide/app-admin-module-forms.md

-# Admin Forms
+# Admin forms

 LUYA provides predefined form to easily add custom forms in admin context which are following the Bootstrap4 forms style guidelines.

 Below, the examples show how forms should be used in the admin UI to get the desired results.

-## Form with two columns ( label left and input right)
+## Form with two columns (label left and input right)

-This is a basic example how a text input with a checkbox right next to it could be achieved.
+This is a basic example how a text input with a checkbox right next to it could be achieved:

 ```html